1871fotc/fotc/docs/about/data.md

 Our end goal for publishing and linking our data is to enable others to discover and share new stories about Toowong Cemetery.

 We may encourage this by participating in hack-a-thons (such as [GovHack](https://govhack.org)), experiments with other organisations.

+We're inspired by the works of others, including:

+- [Visualising linked data from 'A biographical record of Queensland women', 1939](https://www.slq.qld.gov.au/blog/visualising-linked-data-biographical-record-queensland-women-1939).
+Our initial inspiration for exploring linked data.
+- [Loud Numbers](https://anchor.fm/loudnumbers/episodes/The-End-of-the-Road-e131bnl).
+What would Toowong Cemetery sound like?